openclosed-dev/squall/README.md

 ## Doc Comments

 A doc comment is a multi-line comment that starts with `/**` and ends with `*/`.
+This type of comment can be used to annotate objects such as database, schema, sequence, table, and table column,  immediately before CREATE statement for these objects begins.
 The example below shows how the doc comments are applied to tables and columns in a database schema.

 ```sql